CleanML: A Study for Evaluating the Impact of Data Cleaning on ML Classification Tasks: Introduction

 \item {\bf DB community} has been mostly focusing on understanding the fundamental process of data cleaning without considering its impact on ML models.
-Data cleaning activities usually consist of two phases: \textit{error detection}, where various errors and violations are identiﬁed and possibly validated by experts; and \textit{error repair}, where updates to the database are applied (or suggested to human experts) to bring the data to a cleaner state.
-Many different techniques have been proposed to detect different types of errors, for example, by designing integrity constraints to capture data inconsistencies~\cite{chu2013discovering}, by using quantitative and statistical techniques to detect outliers~\cite{hellerstein2008quantitative}, and by building ML models to detect duplicates~\cite{elmagarmid2007duplicate}.
-Various heuristics and techniques have also been proposed to suggest data repairs, for example, by finding the minimal set of updates to resolve violations~\cite{chu2013holistic}, by performing data transformations~\cite{he2018transform}, by consulting external knowledge bases~\cite{chu2015katara}, and by using probabilistic graphical models to reason about errors holistically~\cite{rekatsinas2017holoclean}. \end{itemize}
+Data cleaning usually consist of two phases: \textit{error detection}, where various errors are identified and possibly validated by experts; and \textit{error repair}, where updates to the database are applied (or suggested to human experts) to make the data cleaner.
+Many techniques have been proposed for detection, for example, by designing integrity constraints to capture data inconsistencies~\cite{chu2013discovering}, by using statistical techniques to detect outliers~\cite{hellerstein2008quantitative}, and by building ML models to detect duplicates~\cite{elmagarmid2007duplicate}.
+Various techniques have also been proposed for repairing, for example, by finding the minimal set of updates to resolve violations~\cite{chu2013holistic}, by performing data transformations~\cite{he2018transform}, by consulting external knowledge bases~\cite{chu2015katara}, and by using probabilistic graphical models to reason about errors holistically~\cite{rekatsinas2017holoclean}. \end{itemize}

-{\bf (The Emerging Problem of Joint Cleaning/ML)} In real applications, these two angles as less segregated --- In many, if not most, real-world applications, neither does the ML nor the data cleaning task appears on its own --- instead, the most common paradigm is to have a {\em data cleaning component followed by a ML model learning phase}.
-As the majority of previous work has been focusing on solving each individual task independently, we believe that the joint data cleaning/ML problem is an interesting research topic for the DB community in the years to come.
-This paper is by no means the first to recognize the opportunities in performing data cleaning and model learning jointly --- We are inspired by a range of recent work conducted by the DB community, which are discussed in Section~\ref{sec:relatedwork}.

-{\bf (Our Scope)} Many of the early work that tries to jointly deal with data cleaning and ML only focus on a specific subset of data fallacies and a specific set of ML models and tasks.
-For example, ActiveClean~\cite{krishnan2016activeclean} only considers convex models that are trained using gradient descent methods, and also assumes that there is a data cleaning oracle to clean the mini-batches during training.
-BoostClean~\cite{krishnan2017boostclean} selects a predefined set of error detection and repair combinations using statistical boosting.
-While it shows promising results in terms of increased predictions after cleaning, it only considers \textit{domain value violations} when an attribute value is outside of its value domain and only tests the random forest model.
+{\bf (Goal of This Work.)} In real applications, these two angles are less segregated.
+Indeed, data cleaning is often seen as a crucial data preparation step either before training an ML model on a labeled training set in the model development phase, or before making predictions on an unlabeled test set in the model deployment phase~\cite{polyzotis2017data} (Figure~\ref{fig:cleanml_workflow}).
+It is reported that data scientists reportedly spend up to 80\% of their time performing various data cleaning activities~\cite{cleaningdatatimeconsuming}.